 It is perhaps Scotland’s most beautiful loch, (Lake) and is also world-famous through the song about its ” Bonny Banks”.

-The Loch also contains around three dozen islands, several of which are permanently inhabited and served by a mailboat from Balmaha.
+- The Loch contains around three dozen islands, several of which are permanently inhabited and served by a mailboat from Balmaha.

 Loch Lomond has a lot to offer!
-Find out more at the Loch Lomond & Trossachs website.